Keith Haring: Early work and breakthrough: 1980–1982

+In February 1981, Haring had his first solo exhibition at Westbeth Painters Space in the West Village.
+While painting a frieze at P.S.
+22 during the summer of 1981, Haring met graffiti artist Angel "LA II" Ortiz, who would become a key collaborator.
+Ortiz filled in Haring's drawings with squiggles and his graffiti tags "LA2" and "LA ROCK."
+Haring felt his "'signature' is a typically New York version of what I feel is as close as the Western World has gotten to a stylized form of writing similar to Eastern calligraphy."
+Their partnership marked an important shift from street-based tagging to institutional recognition.
+In November 1981, Hal Bromm Gallery in Tribeca presented the artist's first solo exhibition at a commercial gallery.

 In January 1982, Haring was the first of twelve artists organized by Public Art Fund to display work on the computer-animated Spectacolor billboard in Times Square.
 That summer, Haring created his first major outdoor mural on the Houston Bowery Wall on the Lower East Side.
 In his paintings, he often used lines to show energy and movement.
-Haring would often work quickly, trying to create as much work as possible—sometimes completing as many as 40 paintings in a day.
 One of his works, Untitled (1982), depicts two figures with a radiant heart-love motif, which critics have interpreted as a bold nod to homosexual love and a significant cultural statement.

 In 1982, Haring participated in documenta 7 in Kassel, where his works were exhibited alongside Joseph Beuys, Anselm Kiefer, Gerhard Richter, Cy Twombly, Jean-Michel Basquiat and Andy Warhol.
-In October 1982, he had an exhibition at the Tony Shafrazi Gallery with his collaborator graffiti artist Angel "LA II" Ortiz.
-That year, he was in several group exhibitions including Fast at the Alexander Milliken Gallery in New York.
-Haring designed the poster for the 1983 Montreux Jazz Festival in Switzerland.
+That year, he was in several group exhibitions, including Fast at the Alexander Milliken Gallery in New York.
+In October 1982, he held a solo exhibition at the Tony Shafrazi Gallery in SoHo, which was met with positive reviews.
+As ARTnews observed, "Haring's images are direct, witty and up-front.
+Beneath all his activity and the more recent publicity and high prices—Haring has an intelligent understanding of the nature of our culture."